-The average sales price of a home has increased by 2000% since 1963.
+The average sales price of a home has increased by more than 2000% since 1963.

-By the end of 2019, the average sales price of a home was $384,600.
+In 2020, the median sales price of a home was $391,300.
 That is 20 times the $19,300 average sales price in 1963!
 How can you say housing affordability hasn’t changed?
 Consider all the data before you jump to a conclusion.

 Inflation-adjusted house prices paint a more accurate picture

 First, the graph above shows the average sales price, not the median.
 The average price of homes can be distorted by houses that sell for very high or low prices.
 Median prices are usually a more reliable measure of the typical home price.

 Second, you need to take into account inflation to understand how prices have really changed.
 Sure.
 Maybe the average price of a house in 1963 was $19,300.
 But the average wage was also $4,500.
 A gallon of gas cost 30 cents.
 And you could buy a dozen eggs for 55 cents.

 The graph above shows the median inflation-adjusted house prices from 1975 to 2020.
 Although the price hike is not as dramatic, you can still see that house prices are much higher than historical averages.
 This could indicate we are are in another housing bubble similar to the one in 2005/2006.
 But there is another factor to consider.

 Another way to compare the cost of housing over time is to use repeat-sales indices, such as the Standard & Poor’s CoreLogic Case–Shiller Home Price Indices.
 There are several Case-Shiller indices which are based on original work by economists Karl Case and Robert Shiller, who studied home pricing trends by comparing repeat sales of the same homes.
 The graph below shows the inflation-adjusted Case-Shiller and Real Building Cost indices for the United States from 1898 to 2019.